-Save $191 with the Pro Blogger Bundle and go from a brand new blogger to six figures, find out more about the pro blogger bundle here.
+Save $191 with the Pro Blogger Bundle and go from a brand new blogger to six figures.

 Final Thoughts On The Launch Your Blog Biz Course

-Overall, I found the Launch Your Blog Biz course to be an excellent investment at just $297 when compared to other similar courses on the market.
+Overall, I found the Launch Your Blog Biz course to be an excellent investment at just $297 compared to other similar courses on the market.

 Here’s my score once again:

 The amount of information provided is impressive, just the right amount for a new blogger, and there are a lot of actionable instructions that will help you get your blog business off the ground.

 I would recommend this course for beginners who want to create and go into their own successful blogging business.

-However, it’s important to note that you need to focus on creating content in order for this course to be effective.
+However, it’s important to note that you must focus on creating content for this course to be effective.

 If you can do that, you can look forward to launching a profitable blogging business.